Yo amo a Juan Querendón

 Yo Amo a Juan Querendón (English title: I Love Irresistible Juan) is a Mexican telenovela produced by Mapat L. de Zatarain for Televisa in 2007.
 The telenovela was a remake of Pedro El Escamoso, a Colombian telenovela.

-On February 12, 2007, Univision started broadcasting Yo amo a Juan Querendón weekdays at 9:00pm, replacing La Fea Mas Bella.
-The last episode was broadcast on February 8, 2011, with Las Tontas No Van al Cielo replacing it the following day.
+It aired on Canal de las Estrellas from February 12, 2007 to February 8, 2008.

 Eduardo Santamarina and Mayrin Villanueva starred as protagonists, while Alexis Ayala, Arleth Terán, Dacia Arcaráz and Renée Varsi starred as antagonists.
 The leading actress Silvia Pasquel starred as stellar performance.
 César Évora starred as special participation.

 Plot

 Juan Dominguez, while walking the streets of Mexico City, comes across an attractive older woman, Nidia Cachon (Sylvia Pasquel).
 After flirting with her, they proceed to go back to her house.
 He starts to lose interest when her two daughters, Yadira (Dacia Arcaraz) and Marely (Florencia de Saracho) comes into the house.
 He instantly falls in love with Marely, quickly losing complete interest in Nidia.
 Not long after that, Nidia's husband returns home.

 Nidia approaches her husband making an excuse as to why Juan is at the house.
 Her husband quickly dismisses her and calls Juan into his office.
 All the while, a voice-over of Juan's thoughts is playing, which becomes a running schtick throughout the show.
 In his office, the husband quickly explains how his life is no longer worth living.
 He produces a gun and leaves his family in the care of Juan.
 He then shoots himself in the head.